KatherineMichel/portfolio/conference-blog-posts/recap-of-pygotham-2019.md

 The conference closed with a keynote by [Meg Ray](https://twitter.com/teach_python): "[Because Equity: Python FTW](https://2019.pygotham.org/talks/keynote-because-equity-python-ftw/)."

 Meg's keynote at PyGotham was very timely.
-She was recently [awarded a PSF education grant](http://pyfound.blogspot.com/2019/09/grants-awarded-for-python-in-education.html) to create an open-source, PSF landing site for Python education.
+She had recently been [awarded a PSF education grant](http://pyfound.blogspot.com/2019/09/grants-awarded-for-python-in-education.html) to create an open-source, PSF landing site for Python education.
 Meg wants to bring together Pythonistas who are interested in education and educators interested in Python.
 And she's looking for contributors!
 Reach out to her if you are interested.

 ![](recap-of-pygotham-2019-images/meg-python-education-website.png)

 Photo taken by Casey Faist, used with permission

-According to the Association for Computer Machinery report "Running on Empty in 2020," lack of access to computer science education or privileged knowledge in US K-12 schools is a significant social justice issue.
+According to the Association for Computer Machinery report "[Running on Empty](https://runningonempty.acm.org/)," lack of access to computer science education or privileged knowledge in US K-12 schools is a significant social justice issue.

 ![](recap-of-pygotham-2019-images/meg-social-justice-issue.png)